joestauss/bmf/Style Guide.md

 '''
 ```

-Child class should explain any new attributes or methods, but can otherwise leave it at:
+Child classes should explain any new attributes or methods, but can otherwise leave it at:
 ```python
 '''See ParentClass documentation.